stevegrubb/libcap-ng/README.md

 easier.
 The library has some utilities to help you analyse a system for apps that may have too much privileges.

 The included utilities are designed to let admins and developers spot apps from various ways that may be running with too much privilege.
 For example, any investigation should start with network facing apps since they would be prime targets for intrusion.
-The netcap program will check all running apps and display the results.
+The netcap program will check all running apps that have listening socket and display the results.
 Sample output from netcap:

 ```
 ppid  pid   acct       command          type port  capabilities